fishjam-dev/fishjam-docs/docs/introduction/basic_concepts.md

 # Basic Concepts

-This section outlines Jellyfish building blocks.
+This section outlines Fishjam building blocks.
 We suggest reading this before you proceed, as these terms will be recurrent in the following chapters.
 Enjoy your exploration!

 ## Room

-In Jellyfish, a room serves as a holder for peers and components, its function varying based on application.
+In Fishjam, a room serves as a holder for peers and components, its function varying based on application.

-For instance, within a video conferencing system, a Jellyfish room represents a single online meeting or a channel accommodating multiple users for conversation.
+For instance, within a video conferencing system, a Fishjam room represents a single online meeting or a channel accommodating multiple users for conversation.